 Bats and their roosting sites are fully protected under the UK and European law and it is an offence to kill, injure, capture, or disturb them, or to damage, destroy or obstruct access to their roosts.

 Bat surveys generally consist of two stages, which applies to buildings, trees, and other structures.

-The first stage of a bat survey can be undertaken at any time throughout the year.
-For building surveys, this involves a site inspection whereby the bat ecologist will gain access into all of the internal voids, attics and basements of the building to search for evidence of bats.
-The exterior of the building is also assessed for potential bat roosting sites and access points.
-Bat surveys aof trees re mainly carried out from ground level and low-level ladders with the aid of binoculars, and mainly focus on assessing the potential of the tree to support bats.
+The first stage can be undertaken at any time throughout the year.
+For building surveys, this involves a site inspection whereby an ecologist will gain access into all of the internal voids, attics, and basements of the building to search for evidence of bats.
+The exterior of the building is also assessed for potential roosting sites and access points.
+Bat surveys of trees are mainly carried out from ground level and low-level ladders with the aid of binoculars.
+Surveys mainly focus on assessing the potential of the tree to support bats.
 Occasionally tree surveys will be undertaken using lifting platforms or by specialist licensed climbers so that the tree canopy can be inspected for evidence of bats.

 Our licensed bat survey specialists are able to undertake all aspects of bat surveys including initial bat scoping surveys, dusk emergence and dawn re-entry flight activity surveys and remote monitoring.
-We have several years’ experience in the design and implementation of mitigation strategies for bats including the construction of bespoke bat roosts, bat exclusions and bat roost enhancement, as well as applying for European Protected Species licences for bats.
+We have many years’ experience in the design and implementation of mitigation strategies for bats.
+This includes the construction of bespoke bat roosts, bat exclusions, and bat roost enhancement, as well as applying for European Protected Species licences for bats.

 More information about bats and survey techniques can be found in our articles – Bat Droppings, the Bat-Year, Architectural Terms for Bat Surveyors, Guides to Bat Mitigation, Horseshoe Bat Mitigation and Brown Long-Eared Bat Mitigation.

 For more information call us on 029 2065 0331.